perl11/potion/INSTALL.md

 ## ~ building with a strict C++ compiler ~

 potion does not support strict C++ compilers.
+If you have no modern C compiler:

-Either add a C dialect to CC in config.inc (i.e. -std=c89),
+Either add a C dialect to CC in config.inc (i.e. `-std=c89`),

     g++ --help=C; clang++ -x C -std=gnu89

-or try to merge with the branch 'p2-c++'.
+or try to merge with the branch `p2-c++`.

 ## ~ creating documentation ~

-This is required for make install and release admins.
+This is required for `make install` and release admins.
-You'll need
+You'll need:

     redcloth to convert .textile to html,
     doxygen (1.8 or 1.9), and
     GNU global for gtags and htags